JanviMahajan14/Smvdu_Blog/README.md

 so all the nerds and geeks are also welcome.
 Apart from this, the website also provides you a chat option, thus allowing you to connect to your classmates, juniors and even to your seniors for seeking help.
-This platform is created using javascript
+This platform is created using javascript and HTML